modernben/forge-docs/1.0/sites/deployments.md

 ## Overview

 A deployment is the process in which your code is downloaded from your source control provider on to your server, ready for the world to access.
-Forge tracks the latest 10 deployments so that you can see what was deployed, when and how long it took.
+Forge tracks the latest 10 deployments so that you can see what was deployed, when it was deployed, and how long it took.

 ### Environments